bentbrain/maps-t3-turbo/EXTENSION_RELEASE.md

 git commit -m "feat(extension): add new location saving feature" git push origin main

+# 2. Check for release PR
-# 2. Go to GitHub Actions and trigger release
+# Go to GitHub and look for the release-please PR
-# Actions tab → Extension Release → Run workflow → Choose "auto" → Run workflow
+# Review the changelog and version bump

+# 3. Merge the release PR
-# 3. Release-please creates the release automatically
+# This triggers the build and creates the actual release
-# Check GitHub Releases for the new version with changelog

 # 4. Verify
-# Download the extension zip and test
+# Check GitHub releases for the new version
 # Test the update notification in development
 ```